-Thanks to new restrictions in the Credit Card Accountability, Responsibility and Disclosure Act, some issuers have stopped allowing cardholders to spend beyond their credit limits.
-But others still offer what’s essentially a credit card version of overdraft coverage.
-This option, of course, comes with a a price.
-If you go over your limit, you’ll be charged a fee — generally around up to $25 for the first instance and up to $35 for the second, per the Consumer Financial Protection Bureau.
+Due to restrictions in the Credit Card Accountability, Responsibility and Disclosure Act, some issuers have stopped letting cardholders spend beyond their credit limits.
+Others still have a credit card equivalent of overdraft coverage.
+That option, though, comes at a price.
+If you go over your limit, you’re charged an over-limit fee of up to $25 for the first instance and up to $35 for the second, per the Consumer Financial Protection Bureau.

-Credit utilization — essentially how much debt you are carrying versus how credit has been extended to you — is a major component of most credit scoring models.
-To maximize your score, it’s generally recommended that you keep the amount of debt you owe (collectively and on individual credit cards) below 30% and ideally 10% of your total available credit lines.
+Credit utilization, or credit utilization ratio, is how much debt you’re carrying compared to credit that’s been extended to you.
+Credit utilization, also known as debt utilization is a major component of most credit score scoring models.
+To maximize your score, it’s generally recommended that you keep the amount of debt you owe—collectively and on individual credit cards—below 30% and ideally no more than 10% of your total available credit lines.

-Maxing out your credit cards, conversely, will lower your credit scores.
-The amount of the hit will vary depending on where your score was at the time you maxed out.
+Maxing out your credit cards lowers your credit scores.
+The amount of the hit to your score varies depending on where your score is at the time you maxed out the account.
 For example, someone with a good score of 780 would weather anywhere from a 25 to 45 point drop for using all their available credit limit, according to a test scenario conducted by popular credit scoring model FICO.

-“The FICO score may differentiate between someone who is at their credit limit (e.g., 100% utilized) on their revolving credit obligations, and someone who has exceeded their credit limit (e.g., more than 100% utilized),” Ethan Dornhelm, senior principal scientist at popular credit scoring model FICO, said in an email.
+“The FICO score may differentiate between someone who is at their credit limit of 100% utilized on their revolving credit obligations, and someone who has exceeded their credit limit at more than 100% utilized,” Ethan Dornhelm, senior principal scientist at popular credit scoring model FICO, said in an email.
 “Our research has found that consumers with revolving utilization ratios in excess of 100% represent greater risk of default than consumers at or below 100% utilization.”

-VantageScore, another popular credit scoring model, may also penalize consumers for going over their limits, though, according to a spokesperson, it caps utilization at 110% (meaning if your utilization is actually at 120%, it would only be considered 110%).
+VantageScore, another popular credit scoring model, may also penalize consumers for going over their limits, though, according to a spokesperson, it caps utilization at 110% –meaning if your utilization is actually at 120%, it would only be considered as 110%.

-Of course, going over your credit limit will only affect your credit score if the issuer reports the faux pas to the three major credit reporting agencies.
-Some may not, and in other instances, you could conceivably keep it off of your reports by paying off the balance before your statement’s billing date.
-You can check with your issuer to learn specifically how and when they might report an over-the-limit balance to the credit bureaus.
+Of course, going over your credit limit only affects your credit score if the issuer reports the faux pas to the three major credit reporting agencies.
+Some may not, and in other instances, you can keep it off of your reports by paying off the excessive balance before your statement’s billing date.
+You can check with your card company to learn specifically how and when they report an over-the-limit balance to the credit bureaus.